Lake-Tuggeranong-College/Holocron/Cyber/2 - Network Administration and Security/Network Administration and Security.md

 > You are being tasked to develop secure servers and clients to support the Northside Hospital Project.
 > The project name is: **Biomedical ACT Administration (BACTA)**
 > You will be building and configuring a server, a workstation client and the publishing and secure storage of patient health data.
-> Details can be found here. [[Cyber/2 - Network Administration and Security/Projects/BACTA/Project Overview.md]]
+> Details can be found here. [[Cyber/2 - Network Administration and Security/_projects/BACTA/Project Overview]]

 # Semester Plan
 ## Term 3